William Fargo: Other

 Fargo was a director and vice-president of New York Central Railroad Company, a director and shareholder of the Northern Pacific Railway, a director of the Buffalo, New York and Philadelphia Railroad Company, and a shareholder in the Buffalo Coal Company and the McKean and Buffalo Railroad Company.
 He was also a stockholder in several large manufacturing establishments in Buffalo.

 Political career

-In 1861, he was elected mayor of Buffalo, serving from 1862 to 1866, as he was elected to a second term in 1863.
+In 1861, he was elected mayor of Buffalo, serving from 1862 to 1866.
+He was elected to a second term in 1863, defeating future mayor Chandler J. Wells.
 During his term as mayor, the Buffalo riot of 1862 took place.
 Fargo was a lifelong Democrat and stood against secession.
 He supported the Union during the Civil War by paying a part of the salary of his employees that were drafted.

 Personal life

 In January 1840, Fargo married Anna H. Williams (1820–1890), daughter of Nathan Williams, one of the proprietors of Pompey, with whom he had eight children: